jverzani/CalculusWithJulia.jl/markdown/differentiable_vector_calculus/scalar_functions.md

 ````
-CalculusWithJulia.WeaveSupport.Radioq(["The green one", "The blue one", "Th
+CalculusWithJulia.WeaveSupport.Radioq(["The blue one", "The green one", "Th
-e red one"], 2, "", nothing, [1, 2, 3], ["The green one", "The blue one", "
+e red one"], 1, "", nothing, [1, 2, 3], ["The blue one", "The green one", "
 The red one"], "", false)
 ````